 Being Uganda’s oldest and largest wildlife reserve, Murchison Falls National Park is one of the most visited places in Uganda.
 It’s home to four of the Big five game animals, rhinos excluded.
 Even if you have limited time, your chances of spotting animals are high.
-During our two-day stay in the park, we saw lots of animals including a leopard, lions, elephants, giraffes, hippos, crocs, many birds, and antelopes.
+We saw lots of animals including a leopard, lions, elephants, giraffes, hippos, crocs, many birds, and antelopes.

 5. Ziwa Rhino Sanctuary

 We all know that rhinos are critically endangered because of poaching.
 The Ziwa Rhino Sanctuary located near Murchison Falls National Park is the only place in Uganda to see rhinos roaming around in the wild.
 It’s a rhino re-introduction project for white rhinos.
 You can trek them on foot, accompanied by a ranger.
 The rhino trekking will last about 1.5 to 2.5 hours and costs about $45 per person.

 The rhinos are heavily protected but can roam free in an area that covers 7000 hectares of land.
 The walk is not heavy, but it’s an open space, so it can be very hot in the sun.